thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

 Detailed description
 --------------------

-The filtration mechanism occurs on the firmware side so, after changing the log level to verbose for each component, the DSP can be overhelmed by tracing.
+The filtering mechanism occurs on the firmware side so, after changing the log level to verbose for each component, the DSP can be overwhelmed by tracing.

-Core functionality is provided by the DSP, so filtration does not work in offline mode - during conversion in a previously saved input file.
+Core functionality is provided by the DSP, so filtering does not work in offline mode - during conversion in a previously saved input file.

 Communication between the firmware and logger is occurs through driver